 Skitterphoto (from their site) “Skitterphoto was launched in 2014 by amateur photographers with day jobs from Groningen and Drenthe in The Netherlands.
 We decided to let our pictures go and publish them online on our own website.”
 Learn more about them.

-Oh and in case you wanted them all in once place, here are the sites from the original post.
+Oh and in case you wanted them all in one place, here are the sites from the original post.

 When I find new sites or other useful bits and bobs, you will be the first to know.

 * A note on attribution.
 I am VERY much in favour of giving credit to those who make and create.
 Whenever and where ever possible within a project, site or piece, I will credit until I am blue in the face.
 The reason I often look for the freedom from attribution with free stock photos (especially on client projects) is that sometimes design restrictions or the nature of the project itself does not leave ‘space’ for attribution.
-And wrangling with clients who have fallen for a placeholder image that work with their design is one of my least favourite things.
+And wrangling with clients who have fallen for a placeholder image that works with their design but which must be changed is one of my least favourite things.